Iftikhar Ali Khan Pataudi: Early life and family

 Iftikhar Ali Khan was born at the Pataudi House into the family of the Nawabs of Pataudi, a small (137 km2) non-salute princely state near Delhi, located in the present-day Gurugram district of the Indian state of Haryana.
 The Pataudi family traces their origin to Faiz Talab Khan, an ethnic Pashtun of the Barech tribe, from Kandahar, Afghanistan, who became the first Nawab of the Pataudi State in 1804.

 Iftikhar Ali Khan was the elder son of Nawab Muhammad Ibrahim Ali Khan of Pataudi and his wife Shahar Bano Begum, daughter of Amiruddin Ahmad Khan, the Nawab of Loharu.
 Thus, he was related to the great Urdu poet Mirza Ghalib as well as later day Pakistan prime minister, Liaqat Ali Khan.
-His brother, Sher Ali Khan Pataudi and nephew, Isfandiyar Ali Khan Pataudi, both served as a Major General of Pakistan Army.
-His sister, Begum Abida Sultana's son, Ashiq Hussain Qureshi, was a cricketer and civil servant in Pakistan.
+His brother, Sher Ali Khan Pataudi and nephew, Isfandiyar Ali Khan Pataudi, both served as a Major Generals in the Pakistan Army.
+His sister Begum Abida Sultana's son, Ashiq Hussain Qureshi, was a cricketer and civil servant in Pakistan.
 He became Nawab on his father's death in 1917 and was formally appointed ruler in December 1931.
 His state became part of the newly independent India in 1948.
 After Indian independence, he was employed in the Indian Foreign Office until his death.

 Education and marriage

-Educated at Chiefs' College (later renamed Aitchison College), Lahore, and at Balliol College, Oxford, Iftikhar married Begum Sajida Sultan, second daughter of Hamidullah Khan, last ruling Nawab of Bhopal, in 1939.
+Educated at Chiefs' College (later renamed Aitchison College) in Lahore, and at Balliol College, Oxford, Iftikhar married Begum Sajida Sultan, second daughter of Hamidullah Khan, last ruling Nawab of Bhopal, in 1939.

 Hamidullah Khan was to have been succeeded in the titles and privileges associated with the ruling house of Bhopal by his eldest daughter Abida Sultan.
 She emigrated to Pakistan in the aftermath of the partition of India.
 His voluntary accession of his state to India by going to Delhi has been recounted in V P Menon's book The story of Integration of Indian States.
 V P Menon remembered him as "Great Patriot who unfortunately died young".
-Sajida therefore succeeded her husband and was recognised by the government of India as Begum of Bhopal in 1961.
+Sajida therefore succeeded her father and was recognised by the government of India as Begum of Bhopal in 1961.
 Upon her demise in 1995, her son Mansoor succeeded to the estates and titles associated with the Nawabs of Bhopal.

+The couple had four children together, a son, Mansoor Ali Khan Pataudi, and three daughters, Saleha Sultan, Qudsia Sultan and Sabiha Sultan.